 Navigate to the following key:

 Windows Registry Editor Version 5.00 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\WebManagement\Server] "EnableRemoteManagement"=dword:00000001

-And then import it using the command:
+And then import it using command prompt with the command:

 reg import file.reg